 Oregon: Kiyokawa Family Orchards, Parkdale

 The stunning view of snow-capped Mount Hood is almost enough to make the trip out to Kiyokawa Family Orchards, never mind the 25 unique varieties of apples ripe for the picking.
 Plan your trip during the Honeycrisp Harvest in October when you can listen to live folk music as you munch on apple slices dripping with gooey caramel and fill a bucket of everyone’s favorite apple.

 Pennsylvania: Brown’s Orchards, Loganville

 What started as a roadside stand has grown into a massive family-run farm, one that people flock to every fall.
 Before taking a hayride out to the orchards to pick your apples, fill up at the Brown Bean Cafe, where you can sit outside on a crisp sunny afternoon—just make sure you leave room for dessert from the award-winning bakery.

 Rhode Island: Jaswell’s Farm, Smithfield

 Follow Rhode Island’s Apple Blossom Trail, along which you’ll find Jaswell’s Farm, a farm that’s been in operation for a whopping 123 years.
 The pick-your-own fruits are a must of course, but the real attraction?
 Their famous candied apples.
 Choose from three kinds (red candy, caramel, or chocolate) or go for the gourmet apple, coated in caramel, toppings, and milk chocolate.
 Finished with a white chocolate drizzle, it weighs almost two pounds!

 South Carolina: Bryson’s Apple Orchard, Mountain Rest

 You’ve heard of apple picking, you’ve heard of the Blue Ridge Mountains … but have you heard of the stunning orchard nestled among said mountains?
 Bryson’s is where you can either pick your own or buy a pre-packed bag before exploring the nearby natural attractions by way of hiking trails (waterfalls, the Chattooga River, and panoramic views await!)

 South Dakota: Country Apple Orchard, Harrisburg

-If you have a pair of boots and a warm jacket, you can get a bushel of apples with a trip to Country Apple Orchard during harvest season (mid-August to late October).
+If you have a pair of boots and a warm jacket, you can get a bushel of apples with a trip to Country Apple Orchard during harvest season.
 With over 6,000 trees and seven acres of pumpkin patches, they host a different festival every weekend in September, boasting pony rides, homemade pies, an inflatable playground, and more.